crash1115/5e-training/README.md

 [![Image from Gyazo](https://i.gyazo.com/75ff889b77d7a3e1aced719503cf3eeb.gif)](https://gyazo.com/75ff889b77d7a3e1aced719503cf3eeb)

+**Macro Progression (v0.5.0+)** is the fancy stuff.
+Throw in the name of a macro you'd like to run when you click on an activity, then reference this module's API to do all sorts of neat stuff.

 ## Customizable
 Several settings allow you to get the functionality you want out of the module.
 Current settings allow you to:
 - Enable and disable the tab on actor sheets.
 - Customize the name of the Downtime tab.
 Wanna call it "Training" because you only use it for skill proficiencies?
 You got it.
 Need to call it "Oh No, Not Again" because your players are just *like that*?
 You can do that, too.
 I've totally been there.
 - Set defaults for each type of downtime activity progression.
 If you want really slow progression, you can make it happen.
 If you want to really reward your players for taking the time to train stuff by letting them do it quickly, you can do that, too.
 Go wild.
 Find whatever works for you.
 - Choose which types of actors display activity completion notifications.
+- Choose whether or not to show the activities tab to players, or only the GM.

 ## Speedy Progress Updates
 You know what sucks?
 Accidentally rolling with disadvantage when you didn't mean to.
 If something gets messed up, or if you need to adjust a progress value quickly, we got you covered.
 You can edit progress values right from the activity's entry!
 The input accepts relative and absolute values, so entering "-15" will subtract 15 from the progress total, and entering "57" will set it to 57.